Temperatures in Death Valley rose to 54.4 degrees C on Sunday, hottest recorded air temperature on Earth- Technology News, Firstpost

-According to the report, the temperature was recorded at the United States National Weather Service’s automated weather station at Furnace Creek, near the border with Nevada at 3.41 pm local time.
+The temperature was recorded at the United States National Weather Service’s automated weather station at Furnace Creek, near the border with Nevada at 3.41 pm local time.
+The World Meteorological Organization (WMO) says it is still verifying the record

+Death Valley is a desert valley in Eastern California, in the Mojave Desert.
+It is one of the hottest places on Earth, along with deserts in the Middle East and the Sahara.

-The report added that as per the National Weather Service Weather Prediction Center, Death Valley had recorded a temperature of 129 degrees Fahrenheit in July 2013.
-However, the temperature on 16 August surpassed the earlier record.
+The report added that as per the National Weather Service Weather Prediction Center, Death Valley had recorded a temperature of 53.8 degrees Celsius (129 degrees Fahrenheit) in July 2013.
+However, the temperature on 17 August has surpassed the earlier record.

 — NWS WPC (@NWSWPC) August 16, 2020